Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 2. Piatra Craiului National Park

-Unmistakable thanks to its impressive limestone ridge, in my opinion this is the most beautiful national park in Romania and and a favorite for hikers and outdoor enthusiasts.
+Unmistakable thanks to its impressive limestone ridge, in my opinion, this is the most beautiful national park in Romania and a favorite for hikers and nature lovers.

-• Location: Piatra Craiului National Park is in the center of the country, close to Brasov.
-With a size of 14,766 hectares it has two official natural sites with strict access conditions.
-You have access points from the town of Zarnesti and Podul Dambovitei.
+- Location: Piatra Craiului National Park is in the center of the country, close to Brasov.
+With a size of 14,766 hectares, it has two official natural sites with strict access conditions.
+You have access points from the towns of Zarnesti and Podul Dambovitei.

 Retezat National Park, one of Romania's natural wonders